euro-cordex/data-processing-guide/source/chapter__git_for_beginners.rst

 ---------------
 When you start a new projekt and new directory, always use git from the first day.
+It helps to reproduce your code.
+You probably need to publish your code at some stage, to be able to cite ist probably.
+Git makes it possible to work at the same time with a few people on the code.
+Git also saves your code and makes your changes traceable.

 An overview on many git commands can be found here:
 ::